 - Tell people your due date window instead of the actual date– We’ve all heard how stressful it can be to get the rush of calls & texts asking “are you in labor?” or “have you had the baby yet?”.
 The best way thing to do is to give people a window of 2-3 weeks to give a better estimate.
 Chances are actually pretty low that you’ll deliver on your actual due date so this will help you avoid worried friends & family from checking in every day.

 - Take lots of pictures of your bump even when you don’t feel like it– This was one of the best pieces of advice that I received because the photos are something you can look back on and be proud of what you’ve accomplished.
 You can use them in a scrapbook or show your baby when they are older to show the progression of your pregnancy.
 Even if you feel bloated or don’t see the glow, chances are that you’re probably being a little harder on yourself than you should be and you’ll regret not being able to look back and remember the experience.

 I hope you find this guide to be a helpful!
 My goal is to always be a resource speaking from experience.
 Have you tried any of the products recommended?
 Are you curious to learn more about vegan pregnancies or are you going through your second trimester right now?
 Leave me a note in the comments section below!

 As always, thanks for your love & support.

 ‘Til next time!

-Subscribe for The Plant Based Bae eNewsletter
+Subscribe to The Plant Based Bae

 Sign up to receive updates from The Plant Based Bae & delicious content delivered right to your inbox.